Meet the breeder

 Before Liberty Belle, I had never considered breeding.
 I bought my "Libby" from a small in home breeder.
 She raised the puppies indoors, with her children, as part of her family.
 From birth the puppies were constantly surrounded by love and the results were amazing!
 When we brought Libby home she just came home and fit right into our life.
 I knew what that breeder was doing was special.
 Not everyone has a house full of children to love on, socialize and desensitize puppies.
 It's a full time job snuggling those puppies!
 The kids really have set this small breeding program apart.

 I knew that I wanted to share that happiness and love we felt with the world.
 With the support of Libby's breeder, a new passion was born.

 My mission quickly became to be “the best”

 I made it top priority to produce family pets with superior temperament and excellent health.
-That's why I back up my puppies health with a written 1 year genetic health guarantee.
+That's why I back up my puppies health with a written genetic health guarantee.
 These puppies are all going to be smart, loving and loyal.
-I take that a step further by aptitude testing each puppy.
+Two years ago I decided to take that a step further by apttitude testing each puppy.
 By performing a Volhard PAT test, I am able to better discover their individual strengths and weaknesses.
 Ensuring you will receive not only a beautiful puppy but most importantly, a puppy that will fit into your personal lifestyle.

 Why I decided to breed the long coats